RITHVIK23/ECENGroup32.github.io/README.md

-# FashionMNSIT Classification using Machine Learning and Deep learning algorithms
+# FashionMNIST Classification using Convolutional Neural Network and K-Nearest Neighbors

 **Authors:**